MITLibraries/mitlibraries-theme-omeka/docs/reference/navigation.md

-During a page load, the theme builds the navigation menu using the default markup defined by Omeka S. The `navigation-default.phtml` and `navigation-vertical.phtml` templates in `view/common/` include thiscall, which generates the default markup:
+During a page load, the theme builds the navigation menu using the default markup defined by Omeka S. The `navigation-default.phtml` and `navigation-vertical.phtml` templates in `view/common/` include this call, which generates the default markup:

 ```php